 The energy efficiency of a system or device that converts energy is measured by the ratio of the amount of useful energy put out by the system ("output energy") to the total amount of energy that is put in ("input energy") or by useful output energy as a percentage of the total input energy.
 In the case of fuel cells, useful output energy is measured in electrical energy produced by the system.
 Input energy is the energy stored in the fuel.
-According to the U.S. Department of Energy, fuel cells are generally between 40-60% energy efficient.
-This is higher than some other systems for energy generation.
-For example, the typical internal combustion engine of a car is about 25% energy efficient.
-In combined heat and power (CHP) systems, the heat produced by the fuel cell is captured and put to use, increasing the efficiency of the system to up to 85-90%.
-[46]
+According to the U.S. Department of Energy, fuel cells are generally between 40 and 60% energy efficient.^[62] This is higher than some other systems for energy efficient.^[63] In combined heat and power (CHP) systems, the heat produced by the fuel cell is captured and put to use, increasing the efficiency of the system to up to 85-90%.^[5]

 The theoretical maximum efficiency of any type of power generation system is never reached in practice, and it does not consider other steps in power generation, such as production, transportation and storage of fuel and conversion of the electricity into mechanical power.
 However, this calculation allows the comparison of different types of power generation.
-The maximum theoretical energy efficiency of a fuel cell is 83%, operating at low power density and using pure hydrogen and oxygen as reactants (assuming no heat recapture)^[67] According to the World Energy Council, this compares with a maximum theoretical efficiency of 58% for internal combustion engines.^[67]
+The maximum theoretical energy efficiency of a fuel cell is 83%, operating at low power density and using pure hydrogen and oxygen as reactants (assuming no heat recapture)^[64] According to the World Energy Council, this compares with a maximum theoretical efficiency of 58% for internal combustion engines.^[64]